caizhongang/gta-human_toolbox/gta-human_v2/README.md

 }
 ```
 Notes:
-- **`is_valid_smplx` indicates if the subject's annotation has valid SMPL-X parameters.**
+- `is_valid_smplx` indicates if the subject's annotation has valid SMPL-X parameters.
+    - Valid SMPL-X annotations are those with sufficient movement and high-quality fitting.
-    - **If false, SMPL-X parameters are not included, but other annotations are still available.**
+    - If invalid, SMPL-X parameters are not provided, but other annotations are still available.
+    - 3D bounding boxes and cropped point clouds are only available for subjects with valid SMPL-X.
-    - **There are 35,352 subjects with valid SMPL-X parameters and 13,168 subjects with invalid SMPL-X parameters (no parameters provided).**
+    - There are 35,352 valid sequences and 13,168 invalid sequences.
 - `fov` has a constant value of 50.0.
+- keypoints
-- `keypoints_3d` are 3D keypoints provided by the games' API.
+    - `keypoints_3d` are 3D keypoints provided by the games' API, format is (x, y, z, 1.0).
-- `keypoints_2d` are projeced 3D keypoints on the image plane.
+    - `keypoints_2d` are projeced 3D keypoints on the image plane, format is (u, v, 1.0).
-- All keypoint annotations has the last dimension 1.0.
-- Keypoint defination can be found in [MMHuman3D](https://github.com/open-mmlab/mmhuman3d/blob/main/mmhuman3d/core/conventions/keypoints_mapping/gta.py#L104-L205).
+    - Definition of the 100 keypoints can be found in [MMHuman3D](https://github.com/open-mmlab/mmhuman3d/blob/main/mmhuman3d/core/conventions/keypoints_mapping/gta.py#L104-L205).
 - `occ` indicates if a keypoint is occluded.
 - `self_occ` indicates of a keypoint is occluded by the person's own body parts.
 - `daytime` uses a (hour, minute, second) convention.

 ## Visualization

+### Run 2D Visualizer

 We provide a pyrender-based visualization tool to overlay 3D SMPL-X annotations on 2D images.
 A small sample of GTA-Human II can be downloaded from [here](https://drive.google.com/file/d/1N0-JDP6iktPC6-lqpBTARB2mqwO7cts2/view?usp=sharing).